 Emmy Griffiths

-With International Women's Day right around the corner on Sunday 8 March, we have put together our favourite mix of fiction and non-fiction books that can inspire and empower women everywhere!
-From feminist masterpieces to self-help novels from women at the top of their game, check out our top picks here…
+With International Women's Day right around the corner on Wednesday 8 March, we have put together our favourite mix of fiction and non-fiction books that can inspire and empower women everywhere.

 We Should All Be Feminists by Chimamanda Ngozi Adichie